paularstrpo/misc-tools/README.md

 # misc-tools
-Collection of miscellaneous tools and settings to making bioinformatics easier for me to set up and do
+Collection of miscellaneous tools, functions, and settings for making bioinformatics easier to set up and do